What is WordPress?

 In 2003, WordPress was initially created for blogging.
 Since then, it has grown in popularity and is used as a content management system (CMS) to develop various types of websites.
 E-commerce, recipe blogs, pop-star bands, forums, and even small to large businesses benefit from using the WordPress platform to create their website.

 When it comes to using WordPress, it is key to know that WordPress is structured as a content management system (CMS).
-Like a retail store is broken down into departments to make it easier for people to find items, WordPress does the same with a website.
+Like a retail store is broken down into departments to make it easier for people to find items, and WordPress does the same with a website.
 A website consists of different components: a menu, header, footer, page content, sidebar, etc., which has a specific location in WordPress for it to be managed.
 WordPress then seamlessly pieces the different components together to create a functioning site.
 The best part is that you don't have to know a programming language to make the pieces come together.

 What are the benefits of WordPress?